Learn how to interact with the Kandji Agent using its Command Line Interface (CLI)

-While Kandji is primarily hands-off after it is installed on a Mac, a few Terminal commands are available.
+While Kandji Agent is primarily hands-off after it is installed on a Mac, a few Terminal commands are available.

 sudo kandji run

 The agent will run and check in immediately.
 Normally, the agent checks in every 15 minutes.
 Without an internet connection, the agent will run in offline mode.

 sudo kandji run --reset-dailyAdding --reset-daily to the run command will run all Parameters, including those that are run only once per day.

 The agent will request the MDM server to initiate its daily MDM commands, such as validating Apps & Books from Apple Business Manager, as well as querying certain device information.